petdance/scraps/yapc-2012/recap.md

 There were three sessions back-to-back about PDL, the Perl Data Language.
-It's in the same space as Mathematica and R.  I was disappointed because I didn't realize it was just numeric stuff.
+It's in the same space as Mathematica and R.  I was disappointed because I was hoping for big data analysis outside of just number crunching.
 The analysis of galaxy luminosity was pretty and looked very easy to do, but it didn't have any application I was interested in.
+I bailed after the 2nd talk.

 My big takeaway from the talk was that I need to take a statistics class.